real-itu/Evocraft-py/README.md

 There are three methods at the core of the API: `spawnBlocks` spawns a set of different blocks, `fillCube` spawns a single type of block over a cubic volume and `readCube` which reads currently spawned blocks within a space.

-If you aren't a seasoned Minecraft scholar, you can check [information about about different Minecraft blocks](https://minecraft.gamepedia.com/Block).
+If you aren't a seasoned Minecraft scholar, you can check [information about different Minecraft blocks](https://minecraft.gamepedia.com/Block).

 Here's [example](example.py) on how to spawn a flying machine with python (you'll need to have started the modded Minecraft server before):